Contact us

 The authors also discuss the use of antidepressants, especially those that act as noradrenaline or dopamine enhancers, which have shown some effectiveness.
 However, these should be used cautiously, particularly in patients with comorbid bipolar disorder due to potential exacerbation of manic symptoms.
 Additionally, the review mentions metadoxine and lithium as potentially suitable for individuals with comorbid alcohol misuse or bipolar disorder, although further large-sample, placebo-controlled studies are needed to confirm their effectiveness.

-What are the long-term effects of Adderall on the brain?
+What Are the Long-Term Effects of Adderall on The Brain?

 Long-term use of Adderall can lead to changes in brain structure related to reward processing and potentially increase the risk of psychological dependency.
 The medication affects neurotransmitters such as dopamine and norepinephrine, which can alter mood, sleep patterns, and emotional reactivity over time (“Alternative pharmacological strategies for adult ADHD treatment,” Buoli et al.).